Terabitas/gitbook/rest_api_service_explained.md

 If you do not need any regular expression checks on your parameters then you can leave out `@query` tag.
 It will be taken from function signature.
 Pointer parameters will be made optional and if won't be passed, it's value will be `nil`.

 You can have `@query` tag for `POST` methods as well.
-Just if you will add in function signature parameter which will not be included in `path` or `query` then this parameter will be expected in request body.
+If you will add in function signature parameter which will not be included in `path` or `query` then this parameter will be expected in request body.

 ### `@protected`